ColbyBrungard/Geoprocess-by-area/README.md

 7.  let this run. it will take some time to process depending on the size of the input DEM.

 Note: I decided not to do this in R, because at the time I initiated this project, the RSAGA package no longer communicated with the latest versions of SAGA and the latest SAGA versions had several derivatives that were not available in SAGA 2.0X.
 I probably should have written this in python instead of batch/bash.
+Also, when using gdalwarp -COMPRESS = DEFLATE and -PREDICTOR = 2 (2 is for integer) or -PREDICTOR = 3 (3 is for float) will highly compress the .tif files.

 ### Prerequisites
 OSGeo4W must be downloaded and installed,